Nigel Bruce: Early life

 Bruce was the second son of Sir William Waller Bruce, 10th Baronet and his wife Angelica, Lady Bruce, daughter of General George Selby, Royal Artillery.
 He was born in Ensenada, Baja California, Mexico, while his parents were touring the world.
 His older brother was the author and adventurer Sir Michael Bruce.

 He received his formal education at The Grange School in Stevenage, and from 1908 to 1912 at Abingdon School in Abingdon-on-Thames.
 At Abingdon he was a keen sportsman, playing for the first XI cricket team (for which he received Colours), the athletics' first team and the school's football 2nd XI.

 In 1912, Bruce left school at the age of 17, and took up a position as a stockbroker's clerk in the City of London.
 In early 1914, while working in the City he voluntarily enlisted in the British Army's Territorial Force as an infantry soldier with the Honourable Artillery Company as its Private #852.

-On the outbreak of World War I in early August 1914, he was mobilised with the regiment, and went out to the Western Front with its 1st Battalion on 18 September 1914 at the age of 19.
+At the outbreak of World War I in early August 1914, he was mobilised with the regiment, and went out to the Western Front with its 1st Battalion on 18 September 1914 at the age of 19.
 On 5 January 1915, while in trenches at Kemmel in Belgium, he was machine-gunned in the legs, causing multiple wounds and a fractured right thigh, and was subsequently medically evacuated to the United Kingdom, where he spent the rest of 1915 recovering in hospital.
-He was discharged from the British Army as medically unfit for further military service due to permanent damage to his legs in December 1915.
+In December 1915 he was discharged from the British Army as medically unfit for further military service due to permanent damage to his legs.

 In October 1916, he re-enlisted with the British Army and received training with an Officer Cadet Battalion in Cambridge, subsequently receiving a commission in January 1917, as a subaltern with the 10th (Service) Battalion, of the Somerset Light Infantry Regiment, a home service battalion, with which he served as a training officer for the rest of 1917, the permanent infirmity of his 1915 wounds preventing further active service at the front.